Hacking guide

 - The

-environment variable - The
+GHCRTSenvironment variable - The

-+RTS ... -RTS
++RTS ... -RTScommand line arguments

-when running programs like ahc-link
+Always use GHCRTS when running programs like ahc-link, since those programs

-), and we're often interested in the
+can spawn other processes (e.g. ahc-ld), and we're often interested in the

 profile data of all Asterius executables.
-The GHCRTS
+The GHCRTS environment variable can

 propagate to all processes.